bAvenir/service_common_format/README.md

 ### Data aggregator
 ---
-This *STD* pattern present the service which monitors the device properties to produce aggregated values to the Service user.
+This *SCF* pattern present the service which monitors the device properties to produce aggregated values to the Service user.
 This example describes the resource monitoring service which reads the Actual energy and water consumption and produces the average values.
 Note, properties does not have read_links nor pid provided -  this means that these properties are not available in VICINITY Peer to peer network, however it is only available through the service interface.

 ```javascript
 {